Bullseye (British game show)

 Bullseye is a British darts-themed television game show created by Andrew Wood and Norman Vaughan.
-The show features three pairs of contestants, each consisting of an amateur darts player and a quizzer, competing in darts games and quizzes to win cash and prizes.
+The show is currently presented by Andrew "Freddie" Flintoff.

 The original series aired on the ITV network and was produced by ATV in 1981, then by Central from 1982 until 1995.
 Jim Bowen presented the show during its initial 14-year run.
 A revival produced by Granada Yorkshire for the Challenge TV network, hosted by Dave Spikey, aired in 2006.
+A Christmas special, hosted by Freddie Flintoff, aired on ITV1 on 22 December 2024, with a full series following in 2025.

-The show sported an animated mascot named Bully, an anthropomorphic large brown bull who wore a red and white striped shirt and blue trousers.
+The show sports an animated mascot named Bully, an anthropomorphic large brown bull who wears a red and white striped shirt and blue trousers.
 Bullseye attracted audiences of up to 20 million viewers at its peak.

 History

 Bullseye was created and owned by Andrew Wood (with comedian Norman Vaughan), who came up with the idea after research into aspects of game shows with mass appeal.
 Programme associates on the show were Mickey Brennan and Roger Edwards.

 The series was centred on darts.
 Three teams of contestants, each consisting of one amateur darts player and one trivia/quizzing expert, competed against one another to win cash and prizes.
 Available items ranged from major prizes such as new cars, caravans and luxury holidays to consolation prizes that included sets of darts, tankards/goblets (for male and female contestants respectively) and "Bendy Bully" rubber dolls of the show's mascot.

 The show originally aired on Monday nights in September 1981 and was produced by ATV.
-In 1982, Bullseye was moved to Sunday afternoons, and a new co-host, Tony Green, a professional darts referee and commentator, was brought in to keep track of the scores; this helped to achieve around 17 million viewers.
+In 1982, Bullseye was moved to Sunday afternoons under the production of Central Television, and a new co-host, Tony Green, a professional darts referee and commentator, was brought in to keep track of the scores, at first out of vision, but in later years Green was promoted to an on-screen presence and from 1989 announced the subject scores.
+Nick Owen announced the contestants for the first two series of the show.
+During its run, viewing figures swelled to around 17 million viewers.

 Bullseye was moved from Sunday afternoons to Saturday afternoons from 1993 to 1995.
 A 15th series was planned in 1996, however this was cancelled after Andrew Wood deemed that various changes and additions that Carlton and the ITV network centre were pressing for to update and 'modernise' the show to be unsuitable for the series and he believed it would lose its appeal as a result.
 At the end of its original run, Bullseye was still attracting audiences of up to 10 million viewers.
 After an eleven-year hiatus, Bullseye was revived for a new series, which was recorded for the digital channel Challenge.
 It was produced by Granada at Yorkshire Television in the Leeds Studios, and was hosted by Dave Spikey.
 Tony Green also returned to the show as co-host, reprising his role from the original series.

 On screen, the show evolved as follows: